fdev31/zicbee-workshop/docs/source/index.rst

 Email
 -----

+Use my email for bugreport, urgent requests, support, or anything.
-If you want to contribute or need help, write a gentle mail at fdev31 <AT> gmail <DOT> com
+My contact is fdev31 <AT> gmail <DOT> com.

 Bug reporting
 -------------

-Use the `Bugtracker`_ as anonymous user or send me an email (fdev31 @ gmail dot com).
+Use the `Bugtracker`_ , don't try to create an account, just report it anonymously.

 Documentation